usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 lang: en
 lead: |-
   Part 35 Nondiscrimination on the Basis of Disability in State and Local Government Services.

+  **The text on this page does not include a final rule that the Attorney General signed on April 8, 2024.
+We will update this page by the time the new rule is effective. <a href="https://www.ada.gov/resources/2024-03-08-web-rule/">Learn more about the new requirements</a>.**
 sidenav-pdf:
   title: Americans with Disabilities Act Title II Regulations
   filename: title-ii-2010-regulations.pdf